Why Is My Cat Throwing Up?

 Symptoms: Is it vomiting or something else?

 To know for sure if it’s vomiting, look for active retching or heaving, along with throwing up food, bile, mucus, white or yellow foam, or more.

-On the other hand, if your cat is bringing up food they’ve just eaten — especially if it’s undigested food and there’s no heaving, retching, or gagging and instead the food just “falls out” suddenly — this is more likely to be something called regurgitation.
+On the other hand, if your cat vomits food they’ve just eaten — especially if it’s undigested food and there’s no heaving, retching, or gagging and instead the food just “falls out” suddenly — this is more likely to be something called regurgitation.

 The difference can be subtle, but vomiting and regurgitation have different causes and therefore different treatments.

 Of course, if your pet is ill and you don’t know these specific details yet, that’s OK.
 The most important thing is to seek care so your cat can start feeling better as soon as possible.

 There are many possible causes of throwing up in cats, including:

 - Eating something they shouldn’t have (such as spoiled food, food from the garbage, or a foreign body).